ncshy/Linux-Investigations/investigate_ReceivePacketSteering/README.md

 ```

-NAPI devices (devices that use polling over per packet interrupts) use poll_list <br>
+1. NAPI devices (devices that use polling over per packet interrupts) use poll_list <br>
-During interrupt context (i.e, when the packet received on the NIC has been DMA'ed into system memory), then the NAPI capable device interface is added to the list. <br>
+2. During interrupt context (i.e, when the packet received on the NIC has been DMA'ed into system memory), then the NAPI capable device interface is added to the CPU's poll_list. <br>
-During the softirq context, the poll_list is traversed, and each device on the list has a napi_poll_func, which is invoked. <br>
+3. During the softirq context, the poll_list is traversed, and each device on the list has a napi_poll_func, which is invoked. <br>
-This napi poll function of the device processes all the packets in the queue until a certain time or packet limit has been reached. <br>
+4. This napi poll function of the device processes all the packets in the queue until a certain time or packet limit has been reached. <br>

 Non-NAPI devices (that use per packet interrupts) add packets to a fictitious device called the backlog device.
-This device has a queue (input_pkt_queue) which holds packets from all such devices/queues. <br>
+This device has a queue (input_pkt_queue) which holds packets from all such non-NAPI devices/queues. <br>

 ### Getting to the RPS implementation ###